Chinwendu20/otel_components_generator/README.md

 - module:
 It is used to indicate the name of the module to be generated

+- gopath
+Indicate the Go binary while executing Go commands.
+Default: go from the PATH"

+- skipGetModules
+Indicate if the generator should only generate code without calling 'go mod tidy' (default false)

 ### How to contribute

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue and let us know how we can make this project better.
 Don't forget to give the project a star!
 Thanks again!